-- Any biology course above BIO 210.
-Courses from the core groupings, other than those used to satisfy the core, may be used as electives.
-One Biological Internship (BIO 396) may be used as an elective. - Plants play a central role in our biosphere.
+- Any biology course from BIO 210 and above.
+Courses from the core groupings, other than those used to satisfy the core, may be used as electives. - Plants play a central role in our biosphere.
 However, our modern society often fails to recognize the significance of plants in biological systems, the scientific contributions of plant-based research, and the importance of plants in human affairs.
 Therefore, the department recommends that at least one (1) of the courses taken to fulfill the requirements for a major in biology be a plant-oriented biology course.